When do you need a virtual data room hero.

 What is NDA gating and do I need it?

 NDA gating requires a visitor to digitally agree to a non-disclosure agreement before they can access your data room.
 The agreement is timestamped and logged, creating a legal record of consent.
 You need it any time you're sharing genuinely confidential information with external parties who haven't signed a separate NDA through your lawyers.
-It's standard for PE and M&A due diligence and included in Ellty's Data Room plan.
+It's standard for PE and M&A due diligence and included in Ellty Data Room plan.

 How long does it take to set up a virtual data room?